October 8 @ 4:00 pm 5:30 pm

 3. Select “Register”

-4. Choose “The Art of Parenting – April 25” and enroll.
+4. Choose “The Art of Parenting – August 22” and enroll.

 About the Presenter: Joannie Rosevear is a neurodivergent mother of five beautiful children.
 She is passionate about supporting and encouraging other families so they don’t feel alone in their journey.
-Her personal experience in parenting children both on and off the spectrum informs the work she does as a Program Facilitator with The Sinneave Family Foundation, knowing that, while books, resources and professionals are helpful, connecting with someone with lived experience and who “gets it” can be truly empowering.
+Her personal experience in parenting children both on and off the spectrum informs the work she does as a Program Facilitator with The Sinneave Family Foundation, knowing that, while books, resources, and professionals are helpful, connecting with someone with lived experience and who “gets it” can be truly empowering.

 If you have any questions about this event or if you need support navigating the Sinneave Connects learning hub, please email info@sinneavefoundation.org or call 403 210-5000.
 We’re here to help!